-Types of extra provision/intervention -
+Types of extra provision/intervention:

-- Differentiation in the daily lesson plans. - 1 to 1 support from TA's; short daily sessions- following LSP targets. - Early Years Intervention planned by class teacher, administered by TA individually or small groups - Small group support for numeracy, writing and phonics by TAs, SENDCo. - 1 to 1 speech and language support by trained TA, following recommendations by SALT. - '1 to 1 Tuition' for targeted pupils in years 3 and 4 extra funding used to support pupils individually or small groups led by teachers, during school hours and after school clubs. - TA intervention for pupils not supported at home (funded by pupil premium) e.g. not reading at home, not supported with homework) - Financial support (funded by pupil premium) for disadvantaged pupils where parents cannot contribute to the school educational day or residential trips (e.g. Frontier Centre Residential) - Buddy reading club.
+- Differentiation in the daily lesson plans. - 1 to 1 support from TA's; short daily sessions-following LSP targets. - Early Years Intervention planned by class teacher, administered by TA individually or small groups. - Small group support for numeracy, writing and phonics by TAs or teachers. - 1 to 1 speech and language support by trained TA, following recommendations by SALT. - '1 to 1 Tuition' for targeted pupils in years 3 and 4 extra funding used to support pupils individually or small groups led by teachers, during school hours and after school clubs. - Pre-learning for numeracy and writing by TAs or teachers, input prior to the lesson of the topics to be covered that week. - TA intervention for pupils not supported at home (funded by pupil premium) e.g. not reading at home, not supported with homework.

-- Sidney Club (Nurture Group) - Extra-Curricular Clubs e.g. Numeracy games, multi-skills etc.
+- Financial support (funded by pupil premium) for disadvantaged pupils where parents cannot contribute to the school educational day or residential trips (e.g. Frontier Centre Residential). - Buddy reading club. - Sidney Club (Nurture Group). - Extra-Curricular Clubs e.g. Numeracy games, multi-skills etc.

-Writing 'Learning Support Plans' (LSPs)-
+Writing 'Learning Support Plans' (LSPs)

-The LSP will set targets for the child and will detail -
+The LSP will set targets for the child and will detail:

-- The short term targets set for or by the child targets will be 'SMART' - The teaching strategies to be used - The provision to be put in place and whom will provide the support - When the plan is to be reviewed - Success criteria / medium term / long term aims
+- The short term targets set for or by the child targets will be 'SMART'. - The teaching strategies to be used. - The provision to be put in place and whom will provide the support. - When the plan is to be reviewed. - Success criteria / medium term / long term aims.

 LSPs are to be used as a working document and reviewed at least termly.
-(Minimum of 3 per year)
+(Minimum of 3 per year).